metadatacenter/cedar-manual/docs/_advanced_topics/b1_cedar_identifiers_and_iris.md

 status: Ready
 ---

-In this advanced topic we cover everything you might want to know about the identifiers used in CEDAR.
+In this advanced topic we cover everything you might want to know about the unique identifiers used in CEDAR.